 Group Sizes and Fees

 Minimum group size is 10.
 Tour group size for individual tours is 25 however, we can accommodate group sizes up to 75 students at a time.
 There is a charge of $2 per person.
 School groups should be accompanied by one adult (admitted free) for every 10 students.
 For accommodations for persons with disabilities, please call: 207.581.1904.
-For information about how the Hudson Museum supports teaching Maine Native American history and culture in the classroom, visit our Curriculum Resources index of online articles and activities.
+For information about how the Hudson Museum supports teaching Wabanaki history and culture in the classroom, visit our Wabanaki Study Unit.

 Programs and Tours

 The Hudson Museum offers guided tours and gallery programs for elementary and secondary school groups, as well as programs for University students and learners of all ages.
 Additionally, we offer programs that support state mandated educational initiatives.